hypyeon/NY-Times-API/README.md

 6. [License](#license)

 ## Technologies used
-- HTML5, SCSS, JavaScript
+- HTML, SCSS, JavaScript
+- Jest
-- React API
+- React API, `useReducer` hook

 ## Description
 - This is an in-class prompt provided by Epicodus.
-- This prompt is part of **NY Times API: Making an API Call with fetch and useState**.
+- This prompt is part of **NY Times API: Making an API Call with fetch and useState, Writing and Testing Reducer and Actions, and Implementing useReducer**.
-- This application shows real-time top 10 best seller books for the current date.
+- This application shows real-time top 10 best selling books for the current date.
+- *Current design is not responsive.
+Recommend to use standard Desktop viewport only, when opening the Github Pages provided below.*

 ## Setup Requirements
 1. Clone this repository to your desktop and open it with a text editor.